MEMS/Micromachining

 1999

-Almost every industry is enjoying the benefits of micromachining—particularly the information-technology, telecommunications, automotive, and health-care industries.
-The relatively low cost of microsensors—$1 to $20 each—will also allow manufacturers to use sensors in many more products than is now possible, including consumer-electronics products, home appliances, toys, and products for home health care.
-These sensors and other micromechanical devices have begun to incorporate remote powering and wireless communications, allowing remote sensing, connection of home health-care devices to a physician's office, and smart-grid applications.
-At some time, in the decade leading to 2020, the micromachining industry will contend with nanotechnology.
-MEMS devices already incorporate nanometer-scale particles and structures as sensor elements, but micromachining processes may also incorporate additional concepts such as molecular manufacturing and self-assembly.
+Almost every industry is enjoying the benefits of micromachining—particularly the mobile-device, automotive, telecommunications, and health-care industries.
+The relatively low cost of microsensors—some only a few cents each—will also allow manufacturers to use sensors in many more products—including fitness trackers, drones, home appliances, toys, and products for home health care—than is now possible.
+These sensors and other micromechanical devices have begun to incorporate remote powering and wireless communications, enabling a wide range of useful applications and helping stakeholders realize longstanding visions of an Internet of Things.